gandolfatto/UltracoldAtomTransport/README.md

 ## Usage
 Both montepython and kingjulian follow a similar workflow:
-  - Create an atomic species: mass of atom &amp; and ground state --> excited state transitions (the transitions are encoded in an array, which contains the transition wavelength and transition linewidth).
+  - Create an atomic species: mass of atom &amp; ground state --> excited state transitions (the transitions are encoded in an array, which contains the transition wavelength and transition linewidth).
   - Initialize the loading position &amp; velocity for the atoms.
   - Create the optical system